 Mercury clients can use these accounts to manage operational funds and non-operational reserves, including sending ACHs to vendors.

-Deposits are held by Mercury's partner banks: Choice Financial Group, Column N.A., and Evolve Bank & Trust, Members FDIC.
+Deposits are held by Mercury's partner banks: Choice Financial Group and Column N.A., Members FDIC.

 Mercury also works with Patriot Bank, N.A. for its credit card offerings.